Alternative Strategies for Discussion Boards

 For example, in a business course, students may be asked to “determine the price of a good given a particular market and the demand.”
 In order to answer that question, they’ll need to pull from the information provided in the course.
 In a healthcare course, perhaps students are asked to “review a psychologist’s notes from multiple sessions with a patient and then make a diagnosis or recommendation.”

-After answering the application-based scenario, students can be asked to evaluate each other’s responses thoughtfully, critique responses, or adopt another role in the scenario and consider how another role may respond.
+After answering the application-based scenario, students can be asked to evaluate each other’s responses thoughtfully or adopt another role in the scenario and consider how another role may respond.

 In a debate prompt in discussion boards, students adopt or are assigned specific stances on a topic, idea, event, or question.
-After students have researched their stance, they are asked to respond to the topic, idea, event, or question with evidence.
+After students have researched their stance, they are asked to respond with evidence.

 Students are then asked to respond by adopting an opposing side.
 They can be prompted to ask questions, provide counter arguments and evidence, or concede specific points.